 Action Task description Expected Outcome Timescale Progress labour agreements. preparation of an SPD.
 Review approach to requirement for affordable housing.
-Respond to the requirement to deliver First Homes through the preparation of a new SPD.
+Responded to the requirement to deliver First Homes through the preparation of a new interim planning policy statement published October 2023.
 Approach to affordable housing to be reviewed through the review of the Local Plan.
 Use of Brownfield register.
 Promotion of smaller sites and engagement with SME builders.
 Use of brownfield register and Permission in Principle (PIP).
 Increased planning applications on smaller sites.
 Add identified sites to part 2 of the On-going.
-Brownfield register updated December 2021.
+Brownfield register updated December 2023.
 No change. brownfield register.